trabucayre/symbiflow-arch-defs/quicklogic/README.md

 ### 3. Generate a bitstream for a sample design

-Once the SymbiFlow environment is set you can perform the implementation (synthesis, placement and routing) of FPAG designs.
+Once the SymbiFlow environment is set up, you can perform the implementation (synthesis, placement and routing) of an example FPGA designs.

-Go to the `quicklogic/tests` directory and choose a design you want to implement:
+Go to the `quicklogic/tests` directory and choose a design you want to implement e.g:

 ```bash
 cd quicklogic/tests/btn_counter